-The Performing Arts Center Steering Committee met with the architects through the spring of 2019 to gather input for the design of the exterior of the building.
+The Center for the Arts Steering Committee met with the architects through the spring of 2019 to gather input for the design of the exterior of the building.
 The meetings were open to the public with several people attending each – public input was sought and welcomed during all the meetings.

-The architects provided about a dozen examples of performing arts centers across the US of the same approximate size as a starting point to gather both positive and negative feedback on each.
-It was agreed that the center should not be just a brick building relying on a large sign that tells what it is – the building itself should be contextual – demonstrating that today it is a place where people gather for exciting entertainment, and that people on the street should be able to see activity inside – eliciting the desire to com in themselves.
+The committee reviewed about a dozen examples of performing arts centers across the US of the same approximate size as a starting point to gather both positive and negative feedback.
+It was agreed that the building should be contextual – demonstrating that it is a place where people gather for exciting entertainment, and that people on the street should be able to see activity inside – eliciting the desire to come in.
 The architects went through three iterations before the exterior was approved.

-The Performing Arts Center will have 750 seats.
-Approximately 400 of those will be telescopic seats on the main level with 350 more in the balcony.
-This main level will be able to accommodate 1,000 people standing and 250 with 10-person round tables and chairs.
+The Center for the Arts will have 750 seats.
+Approximately 400 will be telescopic seats on the main level with 350 more in the balcony.
+With stand-only concerts the center can hold 1,000.
+The main level also will accommodate 250 for events with 10-person round tables and chairs.

 These comfortable seats, akin to those found in a Broadway theater, retract into closed storage so that the main level of the theater can accommodate many kinds of events and functions: examples include concerts, weddings, dance recitals, and corporate annual meetings.

-The map of parking identifies many more than 750 parking spaces within a three-to-five-minute walk of the Performing Arts Centers.
-Studies also show that patrons of performing arts center events are comfortable parking a five-to-ten-minute walk from a venue because they are making an evening of it by both dining and attending.
-Other well-known and successful performing arts center venues in the state are in downtowns and do not have dedicated parking: The Palace Theater and SNHU Center in Manchester, The Capital Center for the Arts in Concord; and, The Music Hall in Portsmouth.
+The map of parking identifies many more than 750 parking spaces within a three-to-five-minute walk of the Center for the Arts.
+Studies also show that patrons of performing arts center events are comfortable parking a five-to-ten-minute walk from a venue because they are making an evening of it by both dining and attending events.
+Other well-known and successful performing arts center venues in the state are located in downtown areas and do not have dedicated parking: The Palace Theater and SNHU Center in Manchester, The Capital Center for the Arts in Concord; and The Music Hall in Portsmouth.